Nifty April futures at steep premium

 Turnover in F&O segment surges

-ICICI Bank, Reliance Industries and State Bank of India were the top traded individual stock futures contracts in F&O segment of NSE.
+State Bank of India, Reliance Industries and ICICI Bank were the top traded individual stock futures contracts in F&O segment of NSE.

 Powered by Capital Market - Live News